openDSLM/opendslm-deamon/opendslm-daemon.md

   proxy that enforces access control and request size limits.
 - ⚠️ `/preview/stream` accepts a single MJPEG client at a time.
 Additional connections receive HTTP 409 until the active viewer disconnects.
-- ⚠️ CinemaDNG video capture is still experimental and writes every frame to disk.
-Monitor free space carefully and stop recordings explicitly.
+- ⚠️ CinemaDNG video capture is still experimental, currently unreliable, and writes every frame to disk.
+Treat it as **not working** for production; expect to manage clip directories manually and babysit disk usage.
 - ⚠️ Still captures block until a frame finishes writing; very long exposures can exceed the default timeout and return HTTP 503 even though the camera is still busy.